DSIN-INSA-Strasbourg/Hermes-doc/content/1. Hermes/12. Features/_index.md

 ## Multi-source

-Hermes-server is able to poll multiple sources and merge or aggregate their data as if it was providing of the same source.
+Hermes-server is able to poll multiple sources and merge or aggregate their data as if it was provided from the same source.
 It is even possible to set merge/aggregation constraints to ensure data consistency.

 ### Merging data

-Let's work with a university data set, where Hermes should manage user accounts and employees and students are stored in different datasources.
-Hermes will be able to merge the two datasources in one virtual `Users`, but must ensure that primary keys are differents.
+Let's take a use case, with a university data set where Hermes should manage user accounts.
+Employees and students data are stored on two separate data sources.
+Hermes will be able to merge the two datasources in one virtual `Users`, but must ensure that primary keys doesn't collide.

 Here we got two distinct data sources for a same data type.